epicallan/epicallan.github.io/sql-notes/subqueries/join-vs-subquery.md

 ### Simplicity and power

-The where clause approach is arguably the least powerful and simpler method of the two.
+The WHERE EXISTS approach is arguably the least powerful and simpler method of the two based on the following.

+- A JOIN is a more complex primitive than a WHERE clause.
+- The WHERE EXISTS approach doesn't bring into scope columns from the adjoining table in the query's main SELECT.
+This enables us to keep the relation in terms of columns available as narrow as possible.

 ### Query plan and execution (WIP)

 I have observed both queries to produce the same query plan and thus execution time.

-### Possession of declarative intentions

-Both queries appear to possess the same level of declarative intentions.

-## Conclusion
+### Conclusion

-Basing on the above examination a WHERE EXISTS query could be a perfect drop in replacement for a simple inner query on account of the simplicity and least powerful attribute.
+Based on the above examination a WHERE EXISTS query could be a perfect drop-in replacement for a JOIN query on account of the simplicity and least powerful attribute as explained above.

-I would like to further emphasize that for cases where you need to retrieve multiple columns from 2 intersecting tables, an explicit inner JOIN makes more sense.
+I would like to further emphasize that for cases where you need to retrieve non-intersecting columns from the adjoining tables, an explicit inner JOIN makes more sense on top of being lighter syntax-wise.

+The rule of thumb is; If you don't need something explicitly from the table, don't join it.
+We want to keep the relation (in terms of columns available) as narrow as possible.